renatolinsdigital/javascript-quickstart/README.md

 Now, you can execute Node.js scripts directly from the command line using the node command.
 This will launch the Node.js interpreter, denoted by the > prompt.
 From here, you can execute JavaScript commands.
 For instance, typing console.log('Hello, Node.js!') will output 'Hello, Node.js!' in the terminal.
 To exit the Node.js interpreter, type ```.exit``` or ```Ctrl + C``` twice.

-2. __Installing Visual Studio Code and Essential Plugins for JavaScript Development:__
+2. __Installing Visual Studio Code and Essential Plugins for JavaScript Development__

 Visual Studio Code (VS Code) is a powerful code editor developed by Microsoft, known for its versatility and lightweight design.
 To install VS Code, visit __code.visualstudio.com__, download and run the installer for your operating system, then follow the on-screen instructions to complete the installation process.